Apps and Video Games That Keep Kids Physically Active and Promote Exercise

 Knockout League for PSVR is a boxing game that lets kids get out some frustration while building stamina and coordination.
 I’m not sure what youngsters are frustrated about with all the leisure time, free food, and complimentary shelter they receive from parents like us.
 Nonetheless, this game is a stress-buster, so moms and dads – feel free to swing away at the screen too.
 Most dads remember Nintendo’s Punch-Out, so they will love this modern game that actually improves cardio while pretending to be a tough guy.

 During our digging around, we found this sneaky smart app that will force kids to get moving… or else.
 The “or else” is that they won’t be able to access their favorite apps.
 Parents set a step goal for the child and if they fail to meet it, they are locked out of SnapChat or maybe Instagram.
 Goya-Move can block any app that sucks away their time and bits of their health, mental and physical.
 If Little Johnny doesn’t like it… GOOD!
 Tell him the easy fix is to get to stepping!

 See this similar app called Unglue that can get the little ones to fold some laundry in exchange for more screen time.

 Some kids are into video games with racing involved.
-If that sounds like the short person living rent-free in your house, check out the VirZOOM Virtual Reality Exercise Bike and Games.
+If that sounds like the short person living rent-free in your house, check out the VirZOOM Virtual Reality Exercise Bike and Games (available on amazon).
 This is not a cheap option, but it offers a tremendous way to stay in shape while having fun on a stationary bike.